Celia-zwx/vtk-implementation/README.md

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com), c++, cmake, QT6, VTK 9.2.0
+To clone and run this application, you'll need [Git](https://git-scm.com), C++, Cmake, QT6, VTK 9.2.0